March 3, 2025

 Join millions of others creating with Descript

-A great commercial or promo video promotes your products and services to raise brand awareness.
-The most successful commercials have a clear message or narrative, visual appeal, emotional resonance, and a call-to-action at the end.
+A great commercial or promo video effectively promotes your products and services while raising brand awareness.
+The most successful commercials have a clear message or narrative, strong visual appeal, emotional resonance, and a compelling call-to-action that encourages viewers to take the next step.

 Consider this Kmart ad announcing that customers can ship products in-store—one message with a simple script.
 They've also added a bit of humor to help the commercial stick in viewer's minds.